meilisearch/documentation/guides/README.md

 Now that our documents have been added to MeiliSearch we are be able to [search](/guides/main_concepts/search.md) in it.

-Meilisearch [offers many parameters](/guides/advanced_guides/search_parameters.md) that you can play with to refine your search or change the format of the returned documents.
+MeiliSearch [offers many parameters](/guides/advanced_guides/search_parameters.md) that you can play with to refine your search or change the format of the returned documents.
 However, by default the search is already relevant.

 The search engine is now aware of our documents and can serve those via our HTTP server.